sahandhdz/CUDA-PMPP/Chapter_5/Exercises/README.md

 #### a.
 How many versions of the variable i are there?

+There exists 8 blocks, with 128 threads in each block, resulting in 1024 threads in total.
+Variable `i` has a thread scope, meaning that it is specific to each thread.
+So there will be 1024 versions of variable `i`. **The location where this variable is stored is the register**.

 #### b.
 How many versions of the array x[] are there?

 #### c.
 How many versions of the variable y_s are there?